JesusGanG/frontend-project-44/README.md

 [![asciicast](https://asciinema.org/a/vHoVB5axbKubYaDarh88n1hZR.svg)](https://asciinema.org/a/vHoVB5axbKubYaDarh88n1hZR)

-### 2. Brain-calc
+### 2. Brain-calculator

-The player is shown a random mathematical expression that needs to be calculated and the correct answer written down.
+the Player is shown a random combination of numbers, which he must add up and give an answer

 [![asciicast](https://asciinema.org/a/nibTKH3YbRW8sJcdXdphUsizV.svg)](https://asciinema.org/a/nibTKH3YbRW8sJcdXdphUsizV)